Argentine Literature, 20th century, Education history, Experiential Education, Latin American culture

 Rhetoric and composition; American Studies; Writing Studies; Teacher Education; Educational History; Creative Nonfiction.

-Since 2012 Professor for modern history and history education at at the School of Education FHNW (and managing the Departement for Social Sciences Education incl.
+Since 2012 Professor for modern history and history education at at the School of Education FHNW (and Head of the Departement for Social Sciences Education incl.
 History, Geography, Philosophy, Religion and Education) and a member of the Institute for Educational Sciences at the University of Basel (Switzerland).
 Before 2012 has has hold different positions at German universities: Assistant Professor (Bochum), Visiting Professor (Jena, Siegen) or Research Assistant (Münster, Dortmund, Leipzig).
 Selected List of Publications and Presentations